 Register everyone’s vacation period

-It may sound simple, but perhaps normally during the year it isn’t a big deal if someone takes a few days off but losing perhaps half of your team’s velocity is something you want to be transparent about.
+It may sound simple, but normally during the year it isn’t a big deal if someone takes a few days off but losing perhaps half of your team’s velocity is something you want to be transparent about.
 Not only towards your team, but also the company and management.
-It gives your team time to organize itself to have knowledge sessions and handover remaining work.
+It gives your team time to organise itself to have knowledge sessions and hand over remaining work.

 It might feel good to hand over everything you’ve been working on before you hop onto that plane.
-When you’ll be back you can start with a clean slate!
+When you’re back you can start with a clean slate!
 Well… no.

 Instead of handing over work, think knowledge: